aDecoy/rust-workshop/docs/docs/module2/6_memory-safety.md

     println!("Name is still: {}", name_ref);

-    // After the last use of 'name_ref', we can now borrow as mutable user.update_name("John");
+    // After the last use of 'name_ref', you can now borrow as mutable user.update_name("John");
     println!("Name updated to: {}", user.name);
 }